GeorgeJohnson04/Math-For-Econ/README.md

 - `GDP_change.png`: Plot of GDP change with policy shift
 - `GDP_per_capita.png`: Plot of GDP per capita with policy shift
 - `Wealth_disparity.png`: Plot of change in wealth concentration
+- Read Full paper here `Mathematics_for_Economics_Project_George_and_Aidan.pdf`
+- Latex code available in the Latex Repository section on my github profile

 ## ▶️ How to Run